table of contents

 The same goes for eating mindfully.
 While it would be great to eat every meal and snack each day mindfully, it can be overwhelming to try to do too much too soon.
 Instead, pick one meal a day, working up toward more as you get the hang of it.

 Like other habits, you might feel the urge to quit food journaling or eating mindfully if you happen to miss a meal or two.
 But don’t give up!
-Instead, try to think of mindful eating and journaling as a practice—no one’s perfect, but practice moves us toward being better.
-And with these powerful practices in your toolbox, you’ll soon find yourself with plenty to be proud of.
+Simply pick up where you left off.
+One untracked meal is not going to derail your progress.

 - Cherpak, C. E. (2019).
 Mindful eating: a review of how the stress-digestion-mindfulness triad may modulate and improve gastrointestinal and digestive function.
 Integrative Medicine (Encinitas, Calif.), 18(4), 48–53.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/32549835/